isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 Confira os requisitos de sistema do Office 365 em [Requisitos de sistema do Office](https://products.office.com/office-system-requirements/#Office365forBEG) no site de produtos do [office.com](https://www.office.com).

-## <a name="security-amp-compliance-center-availability-in-office-365-operated-by-21vianet"></a>Disponibilidade &amp; do centro de conformidade de segurança no Office 365 operado pela 21vianet
+## <a name="security-amp-compliance-center-availability-in-office-365-operated-by-21vianet"></a>&amp;Disponibilidade do centro de conformidade de segurança no Office 365 operado pela 21vianet

 The Office 365 Security &amp; Compliance Center is not available in any plans for Office 365 operated by 21Vianet.